mortolian/ctc-technical-test/README.md

 build a User Registration, Login, and Voting poll component with specific functionalities outlined below.

 ---
+#### Framework
+The 'Framework' in this project is part of a bit of learning I am doing and not any of the major frameworks.
+I basically created it from scratch as part of a course.
+This way this project is a learning opportunity.
+---

 # Project
 This is a technical test of CTC.